brandon-carlisle/git-vault/React/React State & Working with Events.md

 We first need to import a function called useState which will allow us to define values as state, where changes to the these values should reflect in the component function been called again

+useState is a so called 'hook'.
+All the react hooks can be recognised by the word 'use'.
+These hooks must also only be called inside of react component functions (or nested functions).